-Outcome Mapping and Outcome Harvesting for change complex spaces
+Outcome Mapping and Outcome Harvesting for change in complex spaces

 putting outcomes- changes in behavior, attitude, relationship and policy- right at the centre,

-defining the 'system', as a dynamic construct of key people/organizations' actions and interrelationships and locating meaningful change as changes in their behaviour (not just looking inward at the project and its own activities)
+defining the 'system', as a dynamic construct of key people/organizations' actions and interrelationships and locating meaningful change as changes in how the system works (not just looking inward at the project and its own activities)

 mapping and tracking the complex pathways of those key groups towards changes in behavior, attitude, relationship and policy (rather than simply logically planning project activities and measuring linear outputs)

-deliberately designing ways contribution to outcomes can be monitored and responded to (rather than just tracking activities) and
+deliberately designing ways contribution to outcomes can be monitored and responded to (rather than just tracking activities and “results”).

-evaluating via outcomes, why they occurred and what they imply (rather than only asking what the project did)
+evaluating via outcomes (changes in other people and groups), why they occurred and what they imply (rather than only asking what the project did)